Let Us Customize the Perfect Luxury Uganda Safari

 Kibale National Park

 Uganda is also home to human’s closest relative, the chimpanzee, a delightful ape whose evocative pant-hoot call is a definitive sound of the African rainforest.
 Kibale National Park is our top choice as Uganda’s best chimpanzee trekking destination and a primatologist’s dream.
 It hosts a population of more than 1,000 chimpanzees, of which one 80-strong community has been habituated to tourist visits, as well as twelve other types of primates including the acrobatic red colobus, black and white colobus and the handsome L’Hoest’s monkey.

 Murchison Falls National Park

 The country’s largest protected area is Murchison Falls National Park where palm-studded grassland supports dense populations of lion, buffalo, elephant and endemic Uganda kob, together with the rare Rothschild’s giraffe.
 Immense concentrations of hippos and birds can be observed from morning and afternoon launch trips along the Nile below the spectacular waterfall for which the park is named.

 Queen Elizabeth National Park

 Lake Mburo National Park

-The closest savannah reserve to Kampala, Lake Mburo National Park is centered on a series of swamp-fringed lakes known for their rich birdlife, notably the secretive African finfoot.
+The closest savanna reserve to Kampala, Lake Mburo National Park is centered on a series of swamp-fringed lakes known for their rich birdlife, notably the secretive African finfoot.
 The green acacia woodland surrounding the lake harbors dense populations of zebra, warthog, buffalo, impala and various other grazers.